 4. The student's high school counselor, principal, designee, or superintendent must approve the specific courses and the number of hours in which the student desires to enroll each semester by signing the Concurrent Enrollment and Policy Form.

-5. The student must submit a Concurrent Enrollment and Policy Form showing they are a student in good standing at their high school and have a cumulative grade point average of at least 2.5 on a 4.0 scale along with qualifying ACT, ACCUPLACER, or COMPASS scores.
+5. The student must submit a Concurrent Enrollment and Policy Form showing they are a student in good standing at their high school and have a cumulative grade point average of at least 2.5 on a 4.0 scale along with qualifying ACT or ACCUPLACER scores.
 The student's counselor, designee, or principal must sign on the Concurrent Enrollment and Policy Form for these items.
 Home schooled students will need to provide the Concurrent Enrollment and Policy Form, along with a transcript showing the GPA plus an ACT or ACCUPLACER score sheet.
 The Concurrent Enrollment and Policy Form requires the signature of a parent or guardian, the student, and a high school designee.

-Students must score at least a 19 on the ACT in English AND Reading to enroll in Freshman English I (78 in Reading and 83 in English on the ACCUPLACER) and at least a 19 on the ACT in Math and Reading to enroll in College Algebra (80 in Algebra on the ACCUPLACER - Elementary Algebra).
 ASU-Beebe, ASU-Beebe Searcy campus, ASU-Beebe Heber Springs campus, and ASU-Beebe LRAFB campus administer the ACCUPLACER exam.
 Information regarding ACCUPLACER testing is available on our Testing Services website or by contacting the desired ASU-Beebe campus location or the Office of Concurrent Enrollment.

 8. A concurrently enrolled student will be classified as non-degree seeking and will not be eligible for financial aid.